This will be our second Christmas without him.

 But there was still a hole when at last the day dawned last year.

 I came to realize that the hole only stretched wider when I tried to stuff it closed with false bravado.
 So finally I let myself cry.
 I smiled at old pictures and got weepy as I remembered special memories.
-I looked ahead to days on which I’d miss him (today happens to be one of them) and I reached for the tissues.
-There’s something healing about tears.
-As my grandma says, God gave us tears for a reason: to let them out every once in a while.
+I looked ahead to days on which I’d miss him (my wedding day, etc.) and I reached for the tissues.

 Make the day special for someone else.